Read This First

 Prompt 2: How does the scaffolding of metaphor allow humans greater cognitive efficiency and reach?

-The section turns on Scaffolding of Metaphor and Cognitive Efficiency, Simplifying Complex Concepts, and Facilitating Learning and Memory.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Scaffolding of Metaphor and Cognitive Efficiency, Simplifying Complex Concepts, and Facilitating Learning and Memory in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Scaffolding of Metaphor and Cognitive Efficiency distinct from Simplifying Complex Concepts.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Scaffolding of Metaphor and Cognitive Efficiency distinct from Simplifying Complex Concepts.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Metaphors provide shortcuts for processing complex information.
 By using established mappings between concrete and abstract domains, our brains can comprehend new ideas or situations more efficiently.
 Imagine encountering a novel concept like “social hierarchy.”
 The metaphor SOCIAL HIERARCHY IS A PHYSICAL STRUCTURE (e.g., a ladder, pyramid) allows us to leverage our understanding of spatial relationships to grasp the concept of power dynamics within a social group.